3 Types of Policy Management Systems, and Their Problems

 When files are stored on a computer or shared drive, accidents happen.
 It’s easy to unintentionally create duplicates of documents.

 Let’s say you distribute paper or email copies of a new policy but forget to update the version on the drive.
 This can leave employees referencing the wrong policy, which can throw a wrench in operations, lead to fines, and create liability risks.

 Many organizations keep spreadsheets of important due dates.
 But without automated reminders, administrators will have to manually manage updates, due dates, employee sign-offs, and more.

-And when leaders make policy changes, administrators have no way to easily track who made which changes and when.
+When leaders make policy changes, there’s no easy way to track who made a change and when.

 Subscribe to our newsletter to receive the latest in your inbox.

 Digital Policy Management